 - Select irrigation projects that favor agribusiness.

 Peru has recently issued bonds to refinance its debt efficiently.
-The inka country already has the lowest external debt in the region, only behind Chile, on top of that, thanks to recent issued bonds the country has generated saving in the form of lower interests and longer maturity dates its bonds.
+The inka country already has the lowest external debt in the region, only behind Chile, on top of that, thanks to recent issued bonds, the country has generated savings in the form of lower interests for its bonds and longer maturity dates.

 In November of 2019, the government placed bonds for a value of US$3 billion in the national currency (approximately S./10 billion Peruvian soles), with a record low interest for one of them.

 A key factor that favors Peruvian bonds is the country’s low risk.
 Peru’s economy is one of the most stable in South America, with the lowest country risk in the region at 1.05 percentage points, which signifies that Peru shows a strong likelihood that it will be able to pay for its bonds and its financial commitments.

 The fact that Peru was able to gather such an investment with competitive interest rates in the midst of uncertainty in South America shows that the economy is stable and that investors trust in the future of the country.